-Second, be realistic on the expectations you have for yourself.
+Second, be realistic about the expectations you have for yourself.
 It’s OK to buy birthday decorations instead of Pinteresting them.
-Remind yourself that your body is going through major hormonal and other physical changes, and that this is a time to enjoy your little ones and not volunteer for every PTA event coming at you.
+Remind yourself that your body is going through major hormonal and other physical changes and that this is a time to enjoy your little ones and not volunteer for every PTA event coming at you.

 Finally, there are numerous diet, lifestyle, and supplement changes you can add to improve your memory and mental stamina.

 Start with your good fats.
 Good fats, such as avocados, walnuts, flax seeds, and salmon, contain omega 3’s and DHA, which benefits memory retention greatly.